 If clients receive timeout errors when trying to mount the share, add the client IP address and hostname to the Host name data base field in Network ‣ Global Configuration.

 Some older versions of NFS clients default to UDP instead of TCP and do not auto-negotiate for TCP.
 By default, FreeNAS® uses TCP.
-To support UDP connections, go to Services ‣ NFS and check the box Serve UDP NFS clients.
+To support UDP connections, go to Services ‣ NFS and enable the Serve UDP NFS clients option.

 nfsstat -c or